 Sundays, 3 PM

-This spring, the Portsmouth Public Library and PMAC (Portsmouth Music and Arts Center), in association with the Boston Classical Guitar Society, will continue their series of live guitar performances called Guitar Sundays.
-These free concerts will be held at 3 PM on the first Sunday of the month, alternating locations between the Levenson Room at the Portsmouth Public Library and the Haas Family Gallery and Recital Hall at PMAC.
+This year, the Portsmouth Public Library and PMAC (Portsmouth Music and Arts Center), in association with the Boston Classical Guitar Society, will continue their series of live guitar performances called Guitar Sundays, produced and curated by Mitch Shuldman.
+These free concerts will be held at 3 PM, one Sunday per month, alternating locations between the Levenson Room at the Portsmouth Public Library and the Haas Family Gallery and Recital Hall at PMAC.

 Drawing from a rich selection of guitar talent from both New Hampshire and the greater Boston area, the series of recitals will highlight the versatility and range of the guitar from classical to jazz to acoustic.

-The Hampton Trio performs original music and arrangements for ensemble of mandolin, mandola, and classical guitar.
-Inspired by the groundbreaking work of groups such as Trio Nuovo (Japan) and Trio Chamorro (Spain), the Hampton Trio’s goal is to popularize and add to the existing repertoire for this instrumentation.
-In addition to their trio repertoire, the group’s programs often include classical guitar duos by Mark and Beverly Davis, and mandolin solos by Robert A. Margo.
-The members of the Trio also perform in the New American Mandolin Ensemble and have appeared in plucked string music festivals in Spain, Portugal, Germany, the Netherlands and the USA.
-Beverly Davis, guitar.
-Mark Davis, mandolin.
-Robert Margo on Mandola.
-Find out more at markmdavis.com.
+The Hampton Trio is an ensemble of mandolin, mandola, and classical guitar (Robert Margo, mandola/mandolin, Beverly Davis, guitar, and Mark Davis, guitar/mandolin).
+Their program is varied and reflects their interest to popularize and add to the existing repertoire for this particular group of instruments.
+Their programs often include classical guitar duos by Mark and Beverly Davis, and mandolin solos by Robert A. Margo.
+They are all members of the New American Mandolin Ensemble and have appeared in plucked string music festivals in throughout Europe and the USA.
+View this event on Facebook!